Da-nae/Character-manager/Pink-hair-team-project/README.md

 ## **What the easiest part ?**

 - Kimberley :
-- Danaé :
+- Danaé : The first step in Javascript which was to display a database.
+It was very fun to make !

 ## **What the hardest part ?**

-- Aurélie :
+- Kimberley :
-- Danaé :
+- Danaé : Getting to know the new tools like Vite (and how to deploy with it) and Tailwind.